ocean-eddy-cpt/ocean-eddy-cpt.github.io/doc/goals.md

 parametrizations in ocean-only and coupled climate models to improve model fidelity.**
-We will implement and compare recently-developed energetically-consistent parametrizations in the NCAR, GFDL, LANL, and maybe GISS climate models.
+We will implement and compare recently-developed energetically-consistent parametrizations in the NCAR, GFDL, LANL, and GISS climate models.